graphql-dotnet/graphql-dotnet/docs2/site/docs/getting-started/field-middleware.md

 the next one.
 This process is very similar to how middlewares work in the ASP.NET Core HTTP request pipeline.

 The following example is how Metrics are captured.
-You register Field Middleware in the `ExecutionOptions`.
+You register Field Middleware in `ExecutionOptions`.

 ```csharp
 await schema.ExecuteAsync(_ =>